MetaMorphosis-WarGames-2025/Wargames/README.md

 ```

 ### 🔄 **Restart Notice**
-If the installation script prompts for a restart, press **'y'** and allow your computer to reboot.
-Once restarted, **run the installation command again** to complete the setup.
+Once the installation completes successfully, restart your system to apply the necessary changes.

 ---